 Fossil Free Fashion

-Since launching our campaign, Levi’s and American Eagle set industry-leading climate commitments that drastically cut down their supply chain emissions, and dozens more have made climate promises as part of new initiatives like the UN Fashion Climate Charter.
+Since launching our campaign, Levi’s, H&M, American Eagle and most recently, lululemon have set industry-leading climate commitments that drastically cut down their supply chain emissions, and dozens more have made climate promises as part of new initiatives like the UN Fashion Climate Charter.

 Fashion has a fossil fuel problem